Srijan

-Srijan (सृजन) is the biggest socio-cultural fest of Eastern India organised by Indian Institute of Technology (Indian School of Mines), Dhanbad.
+Srijan (सृजन) is the biggest socio-cultural fest of Eastern India organised by Indian Institute of Technology (Indian School of Mines) Dhanbad.
 Every year, this three-day event attracts more than 30,000 students from more than 200 institutions across the country.
 It offers young talents a grand stage where they can connect, develop, and bring out their skills, personality, and creativity.

 History

 Srijan 2018

 It included a star night performance by Meet Bros and Khushboo Grewal.
 Zephyrtone performed for EDM and DJ Tejas for the DJ Night.
-This year remarked huge participation in various event by more than 1200 external students from 35 different colleges.
+This year marked huge participation in various event by more than 1200 external students from 35 different colleges.
 One of the main highlight event was FBB Campus Princess which was judged by Priyanka Kumari, Miss India 2017.

 Srijan 2017

 It included a star night performance by Raftaar.
 Candice Redding and Ace Axe performed for EDM and Dimlight for the DJ Night.
 This year also witnesses TVF stars Vipul Goyal, Gopal Dutt and Akanksha Thakur.
 This year remarked huge participation in various event by more than 1000 external students from 33 different colleges.
 One of the main highlight event was FBB Campus Princess which was judged by Priyanka Kumari, Miss India 2017.